joannakl/cs102/projects/project2_CardCipher.markdown

 1. Take the top card and record its value.
 Put the card back on top of the deck and count down the deck by that number.
 Record the value of the NEXT card in the deck, but don’t remove it from the deck.
-This is the keystream value.
+This is the key value.
 If that next card happens to be a joker, don’t record anything.
 Leave the deck the way it is, and start again from the first step, repeating until that next card is not a joker.
 For example, if the deck is